lcrespom/Modulator/README.md

 ##ToDo
 - Bugs
-	- **Fix logscale to accept parameter values between 0 and 1, both included**
 	- ADSR needs more testing & refining
 		- Release works only sometimes
 	- Popping sound at note on (probably needs custom oscillator with gain)